Disclaimer: I am NOT a doctor or petro-pharma agent. Do not make your own tonic. This is for informational purposes

 - 15% bark: 1 Tbsp. of Herbal Tonic might be about the same as three quart-size bottles of tonic water.

 Again, remember it takes a lab to measure actual amounts, so these are only estimates.

-Store your Herbal Tonic in the frig, it will last a week or so.
+Store your Herbal Tonic in the frig, it can last a month or so.
 You can also experiment with preservatives such as apple cider vinegar or alcohol.
 To do so, decrease the amount of Herbal Tonic to 1/2 cup, add 1/4 cup of preservative after the Herbal Tonic has cooled.
 You can also try salt: Keep the liquid at 3/4 cup and add about 1-2 Tbsp. of salt.
 Tonic preserved this way can last for months.
 You will have a very salty tonic.

 - Quinine https://www.drugs.com/mtm/quinine.html

 - Saccharin- or Quinine-Induced Changes in the Rat Pups following Prolonged Ingestion by the Dam https://www.karger.com/Article/Abstract/241239